free things to do in New York City

 Talk | Women’s Radical Research

 We love libraries.
-Join librarians Kate Angell and Jenna Freedman for a look a 10 important resources for fostering your own critical pedagogy, including: zine libraries, open access scholarly journals, and carefully selected websites.
+Join librarians Kate Angell and Jenna Freedman for a look a 10 important resources more for fostering your own critical pedagogy, including: zine libraries, open access scholarly journals, and carefully selected websites.
 Please bring notes about your favorite resources too!
 Angell is a reference librarian at Sarah Lawrence College and a zine librarian at ABC No Rio.
-Freedman is a research librarian at Barnard College and the creator of the Lower East Side Librarian zine.
+Freedman is a research librarian at Barnard College and the creator of the Lower East Side Librarian zine. less

 New York City, NY; NYC